 Orange County Library System features exhibitions from local, national and international artists.
 As a cooperative effort, this enables the Library to share the enjoyment of art and informative exhibits with the public, provide exposure to local artists/artisans and enhance Library facilities.

 Hear about Library exhibitions first by signing up for the Art & Display newsletter here.

 American Propaganda, 1936 - 1943: Selected Posters of the Works Projects Administration

-Orlando Public Library
+Orlando Public Library, Second Floor

-Contact us at firstname.lastname@example.org for more information on how to have your work displayed at your local Library.
+Contact us at firstname.lastname@example.org for more information on how to have your work displayed at your local library.